 In the code listing below, the required keyword specifies that four properties are required for this object.
-However, only three of these four properties are defined.
+However, of the four properties that are required, only three have been defined.
 The fourth property, city, is undefined.
 The defined properties are said to be specified, while the undefined property is said to be unspecified.
 See the screenshots below the listing.

 In Design View, the unspecified property is flagged in red because it is required by the schema, but is not defined.
 Although the JSON schema itself is valid, an instance document that is validated against it will not be valid.
 This is because: (i) If the city property is not present, the document will be invalid because the city property is required; (ii) If the city property is present, the document will be invalid because the city property is undefined and there is no property wildcard to allow its presence (see Implicitly Specifying a Property below) .